 The Romans knew the seven stars as the “seven plough oxen,” or Septentrio, with only two of the seven stars representing oxen and the others forming a wagon pulled by the oxen.

 Some Native American groups saw the Dipper’s bowl as a bear and the three stars of the handle either as three cubs or three hunters following the bear.
-The second interpretation is linked to a folk tale that explains why leaves turn red in autumn: the hunters are chasing a wounded bear and, since the asterism is low in the sky that time of year, the bear’s blood is falling on the leaves, making them turn red.
+The second interpretation is linked to a folk tale that explains why leaves turn red in autumn: the hunters are chasing a wounded bear and, since the asterism is low in the sky at that time of year, the bear’s blood is falling on the leaves, making them turn red.

-In more recent history, black people in the United States knew the constellation as the Drinking Gourd and used it to find their way north, to freedom.
-The folk song, “Follow the Drinking Gourd,” gave them directions to follow the Big Dipper to get to north.
-In Africa, the seven stars were sometimes seen as a drinking gourd, which is believed to be the origin of the name Big Dipper.
-The name is most commonly used for the asterism in the United States and Canada.
+In more recent history, enslaved people in the United States knew the constellation as the Drinking Gourd and used it to find their way north, to freedom.
+The folk song, “Follow the Drinking Gourd,” gave the escaped slaves directions to follow the Big Dipper to get to north.